olivluca/combi_d/protocol/README.md

 The information herein may be inaccurate so be careful if you try to hack your Combi, it's an expensive device and I don't assume any responsibility for any damage it may cause.

-## Missing things

-I still don't know how to decode the error codes in the diagnostic reply (one of the bytes is surely part of the code, but there are codes over 255 so there must be some bits in another byte, also I don't know how to distinguish between an error and a warning) and how to reset an error.
-Also I couldn't find a way to activate the "room boost" mode and I'm not sure what I found about the boiler is correct.

 ## Control sequence

 To control the Combi D from the lin bus (i.e. to emulate a cp-plus) you have to repeatedly send and read lin frames with the following IDs